 E-Waste is an abbreviated term used to denote Electronic Waste.
 E-waste is electronic products that are unwanted, not working, and nearing or at the end of their “useful life.”
-Computers, TV set, stereos, photocopy machine, and printers are everyday electronic products.
+Computers, TV sets, stereos, photocopy machines, and printers are everyday electronic products.

-According to the E-Waste (Management) Rules, 2016 'E-Waste' means any electrical and electronic equipment, whose life has been ended or in part discarded as waste by the consumer or bulk consumer as well as rejects from manufacturing industry, refurbishment industry and repair processes.
+According to the E-Waste (Management) Rules, 2016 'E-Waste' means any electrical and electronic equipment, whose life has been ended or in part discarded as waste by the consumer or bulk consumer as well as rejects from the manufacturing industry, refurbishment industry, and repair processes.

 Scenario of E-Waste Production in India

 Electronic waste is spreading a very serious public health and environmental issue in India.
-India is the “fifth largest electronic waste producer in the world”.
-It is an estimate that 2 million tons of e-waste is generated annually and an unrevealed number of electronic products is imported from other countries around the world and when the life of these product finishes, they account for E-Waste.
+India is the “fifth-largest electronic waste producer in the world”.
+It is estimated that 2 million tons of e-waste is generated annually and an unrevealed number of electronic products is imported from other countries around the world when the life of these products finishes, they account for E-Waste.

-Different category electronic items contribute for E-Waste annually, Personal Computing Devices accounts for around 70% of e-waste, telecom sector accounts for 12% E-Waste, 8% from medical equipment and 7% from electric equipment.
+Different category electronic items contribute to E-Waste annually, Personal Computing Devices accounts for around 70% of e-waste, telecom sector accounts for 12% E-Waste, 8% from medical equipment, and 7% from electric equipment.

-The Government division, public division companies, and private division companies produces nearly 75% of electronic waste, with the contribution of individual household being only 16%.
+The Government division, public division companies, and private division companies produce nearly 75% of electronic waste, with the contribution of individual households is only 16%.

 What is an E-Waste Recycling Plant?